GitTejas/Classic-Albums/README.md

 ## Functionality
 Album Submission: Have we overlooked any albums?
 Perhaps you believe there are other albums even more deserving of the "classic" title than those currently featured here!
 We're eager to discover your musical preferences.
 Remember, music is subjective, so we welcome all musical biases.
 Share an album that YOU deem as classic, and let's celebrate our diverse tastes in music together!
 Submit now and let the music discussions begin!

+Liking: Show your appreciation for an album by liking it and toggling between liking and unliking.
+When you agree, hit the like button, and we'll discover albums we share in common!
+If not, it seems we disagree, and you don't consider this album worthy of being on the classic albums list.
+Let's explore our musical preferences together!

 Filtering: Arrange albums by sales figures and diamond certifications.
 You might have a personal favorite classic album, but has it achieved diamond status?
 Does it hold significance for you?
 Here's where we delve into these discussions and more.
 Join us as we explore the intersection of album popularity and personal preference.
 Let's discuss!

 Navigation: Seamlessly navigate through this single-page application using the convenient navigation bar.
 It's your gateway to effortlessly accessing different sections of the page.
 Let the navigation bar guide you to where you want to go with ease!